Trivia Games for Workplace Teams: Icebreakers and Collaboration Boosters

 2. Pop Culture Pyramid

 Why it works: From music to memes to movies, this format keeps things light and easy to jump into.
-Great for mixed-age teams and cross-functional groups.
+Great for when you need something that crosses generational and departmental lines without requiring specialized knowledge.

 Group size: 5–100+

-Each question presents two facts and one lie.
-Teams guess which one’s false.
-It sparks great reactions, side convos, and more laughter than most formats.
+Why it works: Each question presents two facts and one lie.
+Teams guess which one's false.
+It sparks great reactions, side conversations, and more laughter than most formats.
+The format naturally encourages debate within teams, which builds collaboration skills without feeling like a trust fall.

 Group size: 3–50+